helsinova/ehwe/src/doc/manpage.md

 ### Mandatory options

-#### -d STR, --device STR
+#### -d STR, --adapter STR

-Specifies local device(s) to use.
-STR describes the host-device to be used.
+Specifies local adapter(s) to use.
+STR describes the host-adapter to be used.
-Format is specific to each supported host-device.
+Format is specific to each supported host-adapter.
 This option can be given multiple times.

-STR contains a description of how a local device should act in the emulation and arguments for it.
+STR contains a description of how a local adapter should act in the emulation and arguments for it.
 It's general format is as follows:

 ARG1:ARG2:ARG3:ARG4....:ARGN

-It's partly device specific, the first 4 arguments belong to ehwe and the rest to the device-drive according to the following meaning:
+It's partly adapter specific, the first 4 arguments belong to ehwe and the rest to the adapter-drive according to the following meaning:

-ROLE:NUMBER:DEVICE:DIRECTION:`<device_arguments>`
+ROLE:NUMBER:ADAPTER:DIRECTION:`<adapter_arguments>`

-`<device_arguments>`-part follows the same layout but number of arguments and their meaning is up to the device-driver.
+`<adapter_arguments>`-part follows the same layout but number of arguments and their meaning is up to the adapter-driver.

 The first three arguments are mandatory and have the following defined meaning:

-* **role:** What kind of bus-device this local device should be.
+* **role:** What kind of bus-adapter this local adapter should be.
 I.e.:
     * i2c
     * spi
-* **number:** Which device number the API should bind to this device.
+* **number:** Which adapter number the API should bind to this adapter.
 I.e.:
     * `spi1()`
     * `spi2()`
     * `spiN()`
-* **device:** The hosts understanding of what the device is called:
+* **adapter:** The hosts understanding of what the adapter is called:
     * bp - Bus Pirate
     * pp - Parallel port.
 I.e. old-school Centronix printer-port
-* **direction:** For devices that can have have a direction, otherwise empty:
+* **direction:** For adapters that can have have a direction, otherwise empty:
     * master
     * slave

-**Note** That all local devices can't take all the roles or can be restricted/limited in some way, for example **pp** host-device may not be able to be a bus-slave when having the role as an i2c-device.
+**Note** That all local adapters can't take all the roles or can be restricted/limited in some way, for example **pp** host-adapter may not be able to be a bus-slave when having the role as an i2c-adapter.

 ### Terminal control options

-These options apply to device-drives that are ttys (i.e. serial) and when system defaults are not good.
+These options apply to adapter-drives that are ttys (i.e. serial) and when system defaults are not good.

 On some host-systems (Cygwin) the `stty` command is either not available or driver changes are reset to some default as soon as the process for the command exits.

-Options will apply only to device-drivers that are real tty:s or the program will exit with an error.
-Devices will be modified only if also used by `ehwe`, i.e. mentioned in any mandatory -d specification.
+Options will apply only to adapter-drivers that are real tty:s or the program will exit with an error.
+Adapters will be modified only if also used by `ehwe`, i.e. mentioned in any mandatory -d specification.
 All other mentioning will be ignored.